rcasaluce/diff_model_refinement/README.md

-# Artifact -  Enhancing Threat Model Validation: A White-Box Approach with Statistical Model Checking and Process Mining
+# Artifact -  Enhancing Threat Model Validation: A White-Box Approach based on Statistical Model Checking and Process Mining

 Some packages require Python version >= 3.9.
 Tested with Python version 3.10.6 on Ubuntu 22.04.2 LTS